slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *"A democracy cannot exist as a permanent form of government.
 It can only exist until the people discover they can vote themselves largess out of the public treasury.
 From that moment on, the majority always votes for the candidate promising the most benefits from the public treasury, with the result that democracy always collapses over a loose fiscal policy–to be followed by a dictatorship."
 -- Alexander Fraser Tytler*

-### On inequality

-> *"The worst form of inequality is to try to make unequal things equal."
--- Aristotle*

-> *"Favors granted always become defined as rights."
--- Saul Alinsky*

-> *"A conservative is a fellow who thinks a rich man should have a fair deal."
--- Frank Dane*

-> *"The comfort of the rich depends upon an abundant supply of the poor."
--- Voltaire*

 ### On justice

 > *"If a law is unjust a man is not only right to disobey it, he is obligated to do so."